 Wrestling and fairs goes back many, many, many years ago.
 Wrestling originated out of the fair business.

-Page 2 of 2 - Our business has been built on the fact that we are not only the best wrestling product, but the most fan interactive.
+Our business has been built on the fact that we are not only the best wrestling product, but the most fan interactive.
 It goes hand in hand with the fair situation.
 People come out whether it’s like a date night, an outing with family.
 They get out there later in the afternoon, hit the midway and then get to watching some wrestling.

 Q How is seeing wrestling live different than watching it on TV?